 Newest ALB scholar, Ukairo Ukpai Ukairo, began his studies at The University of Texas at Austin where he will be majoring in Radio-Television-Film.
-He joins fellow scholars Diana Esmat from Qena, Egypt is enrolled at The University of Texas at Austin in the Finance and Economics program, and that Wambui Mburu of Nairobi, Kenya is enrolled at Oklahoma State University in the Humanities program.
-They join Takalani Malivha of South Africa, who is also enrolled at The University of Texas at Austin, studying economics.
+He joins fellow scholars Diana Esmat from Qena, Egypt enrolled at The University of Texas at Austin in the Finance and Economics program and Wambui Mburu of Nairobi, Kenya enrolled at Oklahoma State University in the Aviation program.

 The African Leadership Bridge is championing innovation in how higher education is funded for Africa's best and brightest.
 We are committed to making our scholarships sustainable by implementing a Pay It Forward model where each ALB graduate commits a portion of their income back to the foundation.